We now offer virtual visits for certain appointment types.

-People with serious illnesses can feel as if they’re on a “medical train.”
+Having a serious illnesses can feel like you're on a “medical train.”

 One test or treatment quickly leads to the next, and soon you can feel as though the train is speeding down the tracks.
 You’re not sure how you got there or what comes next.

-An EvergreenHealth Palliative Care consultation is like a stop at a train station.
+An EvergreenHealth Palliative Medicine consultation is like a stop at a train station.
 It’s a chance to get off the medical train, get comfortable, and plan the rest of the journey.

 Second, you’ll look at the “map” of your medical care together, you’ll clarify what “track” of medical treatment you’re on, and you’ll begin to plan for what lies ahead.

-Palliative Care services are offered in three locations:
+Palliative medicine services are offered in two locations:

 Medicare, Medicaid and many private insurance plans provide a specific benefit.

-The Palliative Care team will help with any questions you may have.
+The Palliative Medicine team will help with any questions you may have.

 “It was hard to think about what was ahead for me and my family.
 I felt overwhelmed, and I didn’t know where to start.
-Palliative Care helped me find my way.”
+Palliative medicine helped me find my way.”

 “We’re worried that Mom is nearing a point where she can’t make her own decisions.
 How do we talk to her about her wishes?
 We need to know what’s important to her, so that we can speak for her when she can’t.”